 The next deadline for submission of direct applications for funding to the Crichton Foundation is:

-Monday 20th November 2023 at 12 noon.
+Monday 14th April 2025 at 12 noon.

-The next meeting of the Awards Committee will be held on Wednesday 9th December 2023.
+The next meeting of the Awards Committee will be held on Wednesday 30th April 2025.
 Please note that successful applicants will receive payment by bank transfer.

 Applications can be made at any time during the academic year and are assessed at the next meeting of the Awards Committee.
 If you are in need of immediate support it may be possible to consider your application out with the scheduled meetings.
 Please contact us, in confidence, to discuss your application.